JakeSteam/blog-programming/_posts/2023-02-25-using-simplejekyllsearch-for-easy-and-quick-site-search.md

 I'm intending to eventually improve this, by ideally:

-1. Returning all tag matches, then title matches, then excerpt matches, and *finally* full text matches.
+1. Returning all tag matches, then title matches, then excerpt matches, and _finally_ full text matches.
 2. Only matching full words, ideally with variants.
 For example "cat" should return "cats" but not "scatter".
 3. Highlighting where the result has been found, just like when searching in a page on Chrome.

 I suspect the difficulty in implementing these well varies from tricky (#1) to almost impossible (#2).
 The library does have [`templateMiddleware`](https://github.com/christian-fei/Simple-Jekyll-Search#templatemiddleware-function-optional) and [`sortMiddleware`](https://github.com/christian-fei/Simple-Jekyll-Search#sortmiddleware-function-optional) so it should be possible with enough work!

+## 2024 update

+I implemented #1 & #3 to [minimaJake 1.0.4](https://minima.jakelee.co.uk/v1.0.4/), along with some other features after this article was published!
+To quote the release notes:

+> - Sorts results according to relevance (tags > title > excerpt > url / date / content)
+> - Highlight search term within results (colour needs improving?)
+> - Exclude single-character search
+> - Display number of results
+> - Stops search looking inside character codes (e.g. &amp;)

+As suspected, `templateMiddleware` and `sortMiddleware` were essential for this, but a few change to the `search.js` file had to be made to support the concept of "match priority".
+Check out the latest versions if you'd like the features listed above:

+- [`search.html`](https://github.com/JakeSteam/minimaJake/blob/main/_includes/custom/search.html): The embeddable search HTML, initialises `SimpleJekyllSearch`.
+- [`search.js`](https://github.com/JakeSteam/minimaJake/blob/main/assets/js/search.js): The core search script.

 ## Conclusion